Disney Channel

-Disney Channel is an American pay television channel that serves as the flagship property of Disney Branded Television, a unit of the Disney Entertainment business segment of the Walt Disney Company.
+Disney Channel is an American pay television channel that serves as the flagship property of Disney Kids & Family, a unit of the Disney Entertainment business segment of the Walt Disney Company.

 Launched on April 18, 1983, under the name The Disney Channel as a premium channel on top of basic cable television systems, it originally showcased programming towards families due to availability of home television sets locally at the time.
-It dropped "The" from its name in 1997, thus getting rebranded as Disney Channel, with its programming shifting focus to target mainly children and adolescents ages 6–14.
+It dropped "The" from its name in 1997, with its programming shifting focus to target mainly children and adolescents ages 6–14.
 The channel showcases original first-run children's television series, theatrically released and original television films and other selected third-party programming.

 As of November 2023, Disney Channel is available to approximately 70 million pay television households in the United States — down from its peak of 100 million households in 2011.
-The channel's international footprint, once encompassing 46 channels available in 33 languages, has also diminished in parts of Europe and most of the Asia-Pacific due to the launch of Disney+ and competition from streaming media and social media platforms.
+The channel's international footprint, once encompassing 46 channels available in 33 languages, has also diminished due to the launch of Disney+ and competition from streaming media and social media platforms.

 History

+The 2010 logo used for Disney Channel.

 Disney Channel launched nationally as a premium channel at 7:00 a.m.
 Eastern Time on April 18, 1983, under the name The Disney Channel.
 The channel's development with help from its founding president Alan Wagner, and formally announced the launch of its family-oriented cable channel in early 1983.
 The channel – which initially maintained a 16-hour-per-day programming schedule from 7:00 a.m. to 11:00 p.m.
 Eastern and Pacific Time – would become available on cable providers in all 50 U.S. states by September 1983, and accrue a base of more than 611,000 subscribers by December of that year.
 In October 1983, the channel debuted its first made-for-cable movie, Tiger Town, which earned the channel a CableACE Award.
 The channel had reached profitability by January 1985, with its programming reaching 1.75 million subscribers by that point.

 In September 1990, TCI's Montgomery, Alabama, system became the first cable provider to carry the channel as a basic cable service.
 Between 1991 and 1996, a steadily increasing number of cable providers began shifting The Disney Channel from a premium add-on offering to their basic tiers, either experimentally or on a full-time basis; however, Walt Disney Company executives denied any plans to convert the channel into an ad-supported basic service, stating that the premium-to-basic shifts on some providers was part of a five-year "hybrid" strategy that allowed providers to offer the channel in either manner.
-On April 6, 1997, the channel officially rebranded as Disney Channel, although occasionally marketed as "Disney" from 1997 to 2002.
+On April 6, 1997, the channel officially rebranded as Disney Channel, although occasionally marketed as just "Disney" from 1997 to 2002.